 Clients.
 Our Clients remain at the heart of our business.
-We develop relationships with our clients based on a high quality service provided and mutual trust and respect.
-The clients are treated fairly and clients' needs are at the centre of any product development.
-Members of the Board may attend receptions organised by the Company to deepen the interaction between the clients and Company's employees and management.
-The Board regularly receives reports summarising the number of customer complaints - these numbers remained at a very low level throughout 2019.
+We develop relationships with our clients based on a high-quality service provided and mutual trust and respect.
+The clients are treated fairly, and clients' needs are at the centre of any product development.
+The Board regularly receives reports summarising the number of customer complaints - these numbers remained at a very low level throughout 2020.

 Our people.
 Our employees help to drive the success of our Company.
-It is key that the employees are motivated and engaged both from the point of view of employees' satisfaction level and wellbeing, and from Company's interest of having productive workers.
-The Board has sought to provide a good working environment by authorising a relocation to modern premises in 2017.
+It is key that the employees are motivated and engaged both from the point of view of employees' satisfaction level and wellbeing, and from the Company's interest of having productive employees.
+The Company reacted to the Covid-19 pandemic quickly and effectively with all employees working remotely from home by 1 April 2020.
 The Board also reviews the remuneration levels including bonuses so that these are providing the right level of motivation for employees.
-In 2018 the Company also conducted an employee survey, the results of which were communicated to the Board alongside a detailed analysis.
+During the year the Company also conducted an employee survey, the results of which were communicated to the Board alongside a detailed analysis.